Cable crossings meet eyelets and ladders

 Cables meet fair isle

 This sweater by Namesake, in the Fall 2024 collection, led to a FB query as to how to produce a cable version inspired by its color movement on home knitting machines.
-The discussion leads back to how to produce cables in 2 colors on home knitting machines best and accurately.
+The discussion leads back to how to produce cables in 2 colors on home knitting machines in the best and accurate way.

 One way to achieve color movement is to begin with using and modifying vertical lines.

-When working in single colors there are ways to obtain extra slack to make the crossings easier, but using the FI settings makes the knit tighter as in any slip stitch, limiting the use of such measures.
-In addition, returning the needles to the proper preselection position in pattern after the transfers needs to be performed manually.
+When working in single colors, there are ways to obtain extra slack to make the crossings easier, but using the FI settings makes the knit tighter, as in any slip stitch, limiting the use of such measures.
+In addition, returning the needles to the proper preselection position in the pattern after the transfers needs to be performed manually.

 Tracking transfers can be achieved in several ways.
 The needle bed or tape can be marked with water-soluble ink, custom paper needle tapes may be printed to size, or paper strips simply marked and slid under needles in work.